 Get the word out to your community!
 Reach out to every available channel, including local TV and radio stations, newspapers, magazines, podcasts, blogs, and listservs.
 Ask them to cover your community events, pitch interviews with your campaign staff, or offer to write an op-ed about the importance of physical activity.

-Make sure key community stakeholders — like the mayor and other local leaders — are aware of your campaign.
+Make sure key community leaders and partners — like the mayor and other local leaders — are aware of your campaign.
 Keep them in the loop and share key talking points so they’ll be ready for any questions from the media or the public.

 Don’t forget about social media!

-Use or adapt our sample social media content to help you spread the word about Move Your Way.
+Use or adapt our sample social media content to help you spread the word about Move Your Way and encourage people to get active.
 You can quickly copy and paste the text into Twitter or Facebook and attach the related GIF or graphic.
 And it’s easy to add your logo to our graphics and GIFs through the CDC State and Community Health Media Center.

 Consider doing a social media ad buy to draw even more eyes to your campaign.
 Facebook, Instagram, and Twitter let you target ads to your audiences by age, location, interests, and more.
 And there’s no fixed cost for social media advertising, so you decide how much to spend.

-If you’re planning an ad buy, keep these best practices in mind:
+Whether you’re planning an ad buy or focusing on non-paid social media, keep these best practices in mind:

-- Know your objective for each target audience, like increasing participation in sports among local teens.
+- Know your objective for each priority audience, like increasing participation in sports among local teens.

-- Pick the platform that’s most popular with each target audience, like Instagram for younger adults and Facebook for older adults.
+- Pick the platform that’s most popular with each priority audience, like Instagram, YouTube, or Tik Tok for younger adults and Facebook for older adults.

-- Add images and videos to your ads to increase views.
+- Add images and videos to your content to increase views.

 - Follow our Tips for Promoting Move Your Way on Social Media.